AnyLog-co/documentation/data management/image mapping.md

 The following example demonstrates data published on an AnyLog node that acts as a broker.
 The data includes an image and information relating to the image.
-A policy is assigned to the topic, and the incoming data updates the streaming data database (PostgreSQL) and a blobs storage database (MongoDB).
+A policy is assigned to the topic, and the incoming data updates the streaming data database (PostgresSQL) and a blobs storage database (MongoDB).
 The rows in the streaming database reference the blobs database such that, given a query to a remote node (that stores the data), the query returns the location and identifier of the images that are associated with the returned data.
 This information